 It is more important than ever to make it known to your customers that they are secure in visiting your site and that any information shared is confidential.

 A security license for your site establishes site security.
 So does a declaration notice somewhere on the site through a link to a dedicated page.
-Once this license is obtained, the URL in the site will change from HTTP to HTTPS; the S meaning the connection to the website is encrypted—the site is security-protected.
+Once this license is obtained, the URL in the site will change from HTTP to HTTPS; the S means the connection to the website is encrypted—the site is security-protected.

 If you do business directly with buyers as so many e-commerce businesses do, having your site secure is paramount.